 From the CEO

+I want to thank all employees, customers and shareholders for the commitment and dedication during a challenging 2018.
+Our purpose of Growing Together remains intact for the coming years and I look forward to advancing further towards our targets during 2019.
 I am confident that we are well positioned with the right business focus, team size and technology offerings to extend our five-year historic growth journey well into the future.
-My ambition during 2018 and into 2019 is to continue the intensive work with technology investments and keep our business activity at the highest level.
+My ambition during 2019 is to continue the intensive work with technology investments and keep our sales activity at the highest level.